SiliconLabs/wifi_combo_applications/iot-pa-wifi-firmware_update_via_bootloader/readme.md

    **![Run](resources/readme/run.png)**

-5. For case #1, the following application prints are observed on the serial console.
+5. For case 1 (using microSD card), the following application prints are observed on the serial console.

    **![microSD Prints](resources/readme/sdcard_prints.PNG)**

    **![microSD Prints](resources/readme/sdcard_prints2.PNG)**

-6. For case #2, the following application prints are observed on the serial console.
+6. For case 2 (using internal Host MCU's flash), the following application prints are observed on the serial console.

    **![Flash Prints](resources/readme/flash_prints.PNG)**